Treatment Options

 - Accomplished by closure of ventricular septal defect with a polyethylene terephthalate patch c82

-- Enlargement of right ventricular outflow tract to relieve right ventricle outflow obstruction; accomplished by:
+- Enlargement of right ventricular outflow tract to relieve right ventricle outflow obstruction; accomplished by the following:

 - Resection of infundibular stenosis c83